PaloAlto/capsman/readme.txt

 === Capability Manager ===
 Contributors: txanny
 Donate link: http://alkivia.org/donate
-Tags: roles, capabilities, manager
-Requires at least: 2.7
+Tags: roles, capabilities, manager, rights, role, capability Requires at least: 2.7
 Tested up to: 2.8
-Stable tag: 1.0-beta
+Stable tag: 1.0

 A simple way to manage WordPress roles and capabilities.

 == Description ==

 The Capability Manager plugin provides a simple way to manage role capabilities.
 Using it, you will be able to change the capabilities of any role, add new roles, copy existing roles into new ones, and add new capabilities to existing roles.
+You can also delegate capabilities management to other users.
+In this case, some restrictions apply to this users, as them can only set/unset the capabilities they have.
 At the current version, you cannot manage capabilities at user level (only can be managed for roles) and cannont delete existing roles.
 This will be included in next versions.

 **Features:**